 Excellence comes from realizing one’s personal capacity combined with selfless teamwork.

-Teaching dancers is a privilege.
-It is exhausting.
-And it is rewarding.
-It requires you to model strength and vulnerability, addressing the bodies’ athletic prowess and sexual fear.
+Teaching artists is a privilege.
 Teaching demands you attend to the psychology of each artist with patience and grace as they overcome personal obstacles and learn how to work as a team.
 It necessitates you dispel the marginalization of artists in the culture, empowering them to see the urgent political and social relevancy of their work.
-And to inspire each dancer to connect to the inherent spirituality that comes from the grapple of being an artist.
+And to inspire each individual to connect to the inherent spirituality that comes from the grapple of being an artist.

 Like those before me, I am a product of my own teachers, mentors and colleagues.
 And I was very lucky.
 I have carried certain lessons forward into my own teaching.
 I am honored to tell you about some of the people who made a profound difference in my life as an artist and teacher, and the philosophies they imparted that now imbue my own teaching.